RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

    ![add and remove](./add-remove.webp)
 3. Press the `+ ADD ITEM` button in the bottom right corner.
 4. In the input that appears enter a url that you'd like to have roadie to listen for additions and deletions.
-   This url accepts regexes in every segment:
+   This url accepts regex in every segment:
+5. Press `SAVE`
+6. Press `APPLY & RESTART` This will restart your instance it can take a couple of seconds.

+## Example configs

 ```yaml
 # Roadie will only add entities when a catalog-info.yaml file was added/removed to the default branch from the roadie-backstage-plugins repo in the RoadieHQ organiztion.